ranenbg/Arduino-FFB-wheel/README.md

 - "s" external ADC support for pedals with ADS1015
 - "i" averaging of analog inputs
 - "t" 4x4 button matrix support
+- "f" analog XY shifter support
 - "m" replacement pinouts for Arduino ProMicro

-note* some combinations are not possible at the same time, like "fw-vXXXzs", or "fw-v183z" beacause they use the same hardware interrupt pin for more than 1 function
+note* some combinations are not possible at the same time, like "fw-vXXXzs", or "fw-v183z" beacause they would use the same hardware interrupt pin for more than 1 function

 ## Firmware download